 Simply designating a national monument does not automatically create user fees, regardless of how the NM is designated.
 Land managers make this determination while developing the resource management plan for an NM.

 Designation of a national monument will not create a cap on the number of visitors allowed in the area.

 Congressman Beto O’Rourke’s Act (HR 4268) includes a formal process for public input.
 In the case of a presidential designation, the community would be invited to participate in a formal public-input process to help develop a plan for the monument.

 Nothing.
-This is because a NM designation applies only to federal lands, and does not apply to state or private land.
-A federal NM designation imposes absolutely no additional regulations on state or private land.
+This is because a NM designation applies only to federal lands, and does not apply to state, county, municipal or private land.
+A federal NM designation imposes absolutely no additional regulations on such land.
 And what is more, private property owners are guaranteed access to their land.

-No. It is important to mention that all of the Castner Range lands to be designated are already federal lands and have been federal lands since 1939.
+No. It is important to mention that all of the Castner Range lands to be designated are already federal lands—Fort Bliss, Department of the Army—and have been so since 1926 or 1939.
 The Castner Range NM will not create another layer of government, and it will not create a single new acre of federal lands.

 No. There is no authority to acquire land through eminent domain within an NM designation.
 The federal government may acquire lands only through exchange or purchase from willing sellers.

 Permanent protection of Castner Range will improve economic opportunities for our local economy, bring much local and national pride to an area that has endured hardship in recent years, increase coordination between federal agencies, safeguard the area’s natural beauty, sensitive areas, wildlife and rare plants, and ensure the continued use and enjoyment of these lands for future generations.